David Zatezalo

 David George Zatezalo (born June 7, 1955) is an American coal industry executive who served as the Assistant Secretary of Labor for Mine Safety and Health in President Donald Trump's administration, where he headed the Mine Safety and Health Administration.

 Career

 Coal industry

 In 1974, Zatezalo began his mining career with Consolidation Coal Company, where he worked as a United Mine Workers laborer.
 He became a foreman and was later named general superintendent for Southern Ohio Coal Company and general manager of the Windsor Coal Company.
-Zatezalo has served as vice president of operations of American Electric Power's Appalachian mining operations, as general mine manager for Broken Hill Proprietary, and as president of Hopedale Mining.
+Zatezalo has served as vice president of operations of American Electric Power's Appalachian mining operations, as general mine manager for BHP, and as president of Hopedale Mining.

 From 2007 to 2014, Zatezalo was chairman of the coal company Rhino Resources.
 Rhino Resources clashed with federal regulators when the Obama administration tried to boost industry-wide mine safety enforcement.
 The company received pattern of violations warning letters from MSHA in 2010 and 2011, during a time when agency executive Joe Main was increasing enforcement following the Upper Big Branch Mine disaster.